What’s in a (royal baby) name?

 Queen Elizabeth, Prince Philip and Prince Charles all carry the last name Mountbatten-Windsor (a combination of Elizabeth and Philip’s last names).
 For any non Crown fans in the room, that name is passed on to all the male-line descendants of the queen and Duke of Edinburgh, except for those with royal titles and styles.
 Markle and Harry have decided to not use their titles of Duke and Duchess of Sussex as their son’s surname.
 This may be because the “Sussex” title is a substantive title, meaning it’s passed down through the royal family to other members (it was previously used by Prince Augustus Frederick in 1801), but the baby will always be a Mountbatten-Windsor.

 So, what’s in a name, you ask?
-A lot of history, and little bit of pop culture...
+A lot of history, a charitable endeavor and a little bit of pop culture...
 (No pressure, little Archie.)